-If someone invites you to a meeting on Zoom via email, you’ll get a link in the email to use.
+If someone invites you to a meeting on Zoom via email, you’ll get a free Zoom link to use.

-However, if you are trying to host a Zoom meeting for your colleagues or loved ones, you’ll need to setup a basic account.
+However, if you are trying to host a Zoom meeting to video conference with colleagues or loved ones, you’ll need to set up a basic account.

 How to Create a Zoom Account

 Click on “Sign Up, It’s Free”

 Note: With a free account, there is a 40 minute limit on meetings.
 If you think you’ll be having longer meetings, you can upgrade from the free version to a premium Zoom account for longer video meetings and added features.

 Then you’ll have to download the Zoom app.